natebass/learning-blocks-web-server07/README.md

 ```

 ### Note
-Planning to move away from this repository and implement this UI code (static, templates) in Django at this repository https://github.com/natebass/learning-blocks-web-server07
+Planning to move away from this repository and implement this UI code in Vue.js at this repository https://github.com/natebass/learning-blocks/tree/main/frontend